 Expect continued legislative, regulatory and sponsor initiatives aimed at increasing plan participation and expanding coverage.

 4% - Median automatic default rate of pay for 401(k) plans1.

 The average participant changes jobs every four years2, and the effect of job changes alone could lead to a final accumulation at retirement that is more than 40% less than that of a full-career employee3.

-Workers not covered by workplace plans, in a working population of 148 million Americans.1
+Percentage of U.S. workers not covered by workplace plans, in a working population of 126 million Americans (age 16 and over)4.

 Opportunity Increase Coverage

-Plan sponsors may find the new structures more attractive than what is currently available.
+Some larger plan sponsors may find the new “lite” retirement solutions more attractive than “traditional” ERISA retirement plans.
 Workers who lack a retirement plan will have greater access to one.
 Momentum is encouraging.

 Inefficiency In Investments